jedisct1/libsodium/fuzz/README.md

 # Fuzzing

-These fuzzers are built primarily to be run on Google's OSS-Fuzz using libFuzzer.
+The fuzz tests that are currently available primarily target libFuzzer.

+But, we can build the specific fuzz tests themselves to test that they do not rot.